KittyGiraudel/SassyGradients/README.md

 SassyGradients
 ==============

 Sass helpers to manipulate gradients.
-Read [API documentation](http://hugogiraudel.com/SassyGradients).

 ## Instantiate

-To instantiate a new [Gradient](https://github.com/HugoGiraudel/SassyGradients/blob/master/TERMINOLOGY.md#gradient), use the exact same syntax as CSS with the `sg-gradient` function.
+To instantiate a new [Gradient](https://github.com/KittyGiraudel/SassyGradients/blob/master/TERMINOLOGY.md#gradient), use the exact same syntax as CSS with the `sg-gradient` function.

 ```scss
 $gradient: sg-gradient(to bottom right, red 20%, yellow, green, blue 55%, red 55%, green);